eddiewng/eddiewng.github.io/_pages/about.md

   - /about.html
 ---

-I am a undergradute student at Computer Science and Information Engineering Department, National Taiwan Normal University.
+I am a Master student at Computer Science and Information Engineering Department, National Taiwan Normal University.

 My research interests lie in Automatic Speech Recognition, Spoken Language Processing and Automatic Summarization.

 Highlights
 ======
+* A paper "The NTNU System at the Interspeech 2020 Non-Native Children’s Speech ASR Challenge" accepted by interspeech 2020
+* A paper "An Effective End-to-End Modeling Approach for Mispronunciation Detection" accepted by interspeech 2020
 * A paper "An Effective Contextual Language Modeling Framework for Speech Summarization with Augmented Features" accepted by EUSIPCO 2020